ChrisAbela/ChangeLog/README.md

-A script to read Slackware's ChangeLog in a selected broswer
+A sophisticated script to read Slackware's ChangeLog in a selected broswer

 You can pass a selected Web Browser as an argument or select it interactively e.g.:

 $ ./ChangeLog.sh firefox

-or
+or simply:

 $ ./ChangeLog.sh

+and then choose your browser from the menu